jgeumlek/MoltenGamepad/documentation/gendev.md

 1. Specify what criteria a device must meet for this generic driver to apply.
 2. Specify information about this generic driver, including options
-3. Specify raw events read the device and appropriate names to be exposed for these events.
+3. Specify raw events read from the device and appropriate names to be exposed for these events.
 4. Specify any event name aliases the device needs.

 Default event mappings are NOT handled by these configs.
 That is to be handled by loading the desired profile at start up.

 The format for these config files is designed to be simple yet flexible.
 There is a lot of flexibility required for generic drivers, so the full spec can be daunting.
 Look at the example files to get a good idea of how this all works.

-##Generic Driver Config File
+## Generic Driver Config File

 A generic driver can be specified by creating a `<filename>.cfg` file in a `gendevices` config directory.